4ms/metamodule-plugin-sdk/README.md

 ```

 You also can do neither of the above and just make sure the SDK is in the parent dir.

+Note: for Windows/msys, use `-G "MSYS Makefiles"` instead of `-G Ninja` in the above commands.

 ## Limitations